-The introduction of a new vocational qualification for young people is good news for small businesses looking to establish a pipeline of new talent without having to make the commitment required to take on an apprentice.
-Here’s everything you need to do about how they work:
+The introduction of new vocational qualifications – T levels – for young people is good news for small businesses looking to establish a pipeline of new talent without having to make the commitment required to take on an apprentice.

 What are T levels?